Skip to content

 ColdAttended less than 40% or no-showedReplay with context

 If you're doing this manually, start with just two segments: attended vs. did not attend.
 That single split will improve your reply rates more than any subject line tweak.
+To turn that table into a precise number per attendee rather than three rough buckets, see our guide to webinar intent scoring, which scores each person 0 to 100 on six in-session signals.
+To skip the manual drafting entirely, our free webinar follow-up email generator turns a few event details into a ready-to-send email.

 Frequently asked questions